filipporomani/whatsapp-python/README.md

 ## Issues

-If you will face any issue with the usage of this package please raise one so as we can quickly fix it as soon as possible;
+If you are facing any issues or have any questions, please open an issue on the [GitHub repository](https://github.com/filipporomani/whatsapp/issues)

 ## Contributing

-This is an opensource project under ```MIT License``` so any one is welcome to contribute from typo to source code or documentation, ```JUST FORK IT```.
+This is an opensource project published under the ```MIT License``` so anyone is welcome to contribute.

 ## References